Gentleman's Agreement →

 into an active measures operation.

-Learn which rolls were played by the
+Learn which roles were played by the

 Deutsche Treuhand Gesellschaft (KPMG),

-a Liechtenstein law firm,
+a Liechtenstein law firm, Siemens, Motorola, NSA

 and Swedish intelligence.